cjbearman/xbee-wifi-spi-arduino/README.md

 Make sure and pay attention to the instructions on power supply design in the Xbee Wifi manual - particuarly the capacitor recommendations.
 When running with an Arduino based board powered at 3.3v I have encounted issues tripping BOD (brown out) resets on the microcontroller.
 Lowering the BOD threshold in the microcontrolelr fuses as well as providing plenty (1000uF+) of capacitance on the power feed is advisible.

 This library supports both Arduino Uno (and similar) boards based on ATMEGA chipset and Arduino Due based on SAM chipset.
+Support for Due is new and is likely less stable at this time.

 SPI Bus Speed
 =============
+The Xbee Wifi chip (per spec sheet) supports a maximum SPI bus speed of 3.5Mhz.

 The SPI bus speed is set by a macro definition in either:
 	xbee_atmega.h		For Uno and similar (ATMEGA chipset based) boards xbee_sam.h		For Due